ps-copilot-sandbox/flight-delay-hackathon/admin/README.md

 To support this style, we've created a workshop in the style of a hackathon.
 Learners are given a set of [challenges](./content/) based around a [dataset with US flight information](../data/).
-The "green path" involves learners creating a model to predict the chance a flight will be delayed more than 15 minutes based on the day of the week and the destination, export the model and a list of airports to expose as an API, and a frontend for users to access the mode.
+The "green path" involves learners creating a model to predict the chance a flight will be delayed more than 15 minutes based on the day of the week and the destination, export the model and a list of airports to expose as an API, and a frontend for users to access the model.

 Learners are given the freedom to solve them how they see fit.
 While [solutions](./possible-solution/) are provided, there isn't a single "right answer."
 Each challenge puts forth a core requirement to be completed before moving to the next one, with suggestions on possible side quests they could pursue if they wish to dig further into a particular area.